Listen to Debtors Waltz

 A Song That Carries the Weight of Debt and Genius

-When I approached this song, I felt the story moving like slow steps on a worn wooden floor.
-“The Debtor’s Waltz” is no simple tale of financial misfortune.
-It is the dance of a man who owed more than he could ever repay – and yet repaid the world in words.
-Daniel Defoe, author of Robinson Crusoe and pamphleteer of restless wit, spent as much time in debtor’s prison as he did at his writing desk.
-His quill was his only currency, his satire his only bread.
+Debtors Waltz moves like slow steps on a worn wooden floor.
+It is no simple tale of financial misfortune.
+It is the dance of a man who owed more than he could easily repay, yet repaid the world in words.

-This song, for me, carries the echo of those prison walls – cold, unwelcoming, yet alive with the scratching of ink and the whispered dreams of a man who refused to be silenced.
+The song carries the echo of that world - cold walls, unpaid accounts, public judgement, private endurance, and the scratching of ink from a man who refused to be silenced.

 Daniel Defoe’s Life in Shackles and Story